Conversion Tracking using Addue: Find out where your conversions are coming from

 <img src=”https://addue.com/t/track/246″ />

-Each time a conversion takes place, this will tell Addue to check to see if a visitor coming from any of your tracking rules is responsible.
-If Addue finds that the visitor indeed has the tracking cookie on his browser from invoking a tracking rule, then a conversion will be recorded by Addue as having taken place.
+Each time a conversion takes place, this will tell Addue to check to see if a visitor coming from any of your tracking links is responsible.
+If yes, then a conversion will be recorded by Addue as having taken place.
 You will then be able to see details of that conversion in your “Conversion Activity” report on Addue (under the Results section of your main Addue account interface).

-For the purposes of this tutorial, we placed some tracking pixels on a domain we control (traffikoo.com) and created a couple of conversions there after clicking on the tracking link.
+For the purposes of this tutorial, we placed some tracking pixels on a page on a domain we control (traffikoo.com) and created a couple of conversions there after clicking on the tracking link by then visiting the thank you page where we placed the tracking pixel.
 You can see the results in the Conversion Activity report:

 Each conversion Addue has determined as coming from the tracking link is listed in this report as a line in the report, including data such as the IP address, refering URL (which should be the confirmation page you placed the tracking pixel on), etc.

 The optional fields in the tracking pixel can be used by your webmaster to send further data such as shopping cart values to the conversion activity report.
-You can report a shopping cart total in the order total field, and further informational text information in the two text fields provided.
+You can report a conversion type in the type field, shopping cart total in the order total field, and further informational text information in the two text fields provided.
 An example of a tracking pixel using all these options would be something like:

-This will place the $55.44 order total in the Order Total column of your conversions report, and the other text data under “Text Fields” so you can easily see exactly what the conversion was just by looking at your report on Addue.
+The example above will place “purchase” as the conversion type, $55.44 as the order total, and the other text data under “Text Fields” so you can easily see exactly what the conversion was just by looking at your report on Addue.

 If you have many conversions in your Conversion Activity reports, you can download the entire report for various time periods using the download links provided at the bottom of the conversion activity report page.
 Using this feature you can export your conversions reports to a spreadsheet program like Excel, for instance, and carry out further detailed analysis of ROI offline.

-The cookie Addue places on visitor web browsers to track their activity after clicking on an Addue link has a 90 day lifetime.
-In other words, if they complete a conversion on your target website within 90 days of clicking on that link, Addue will attribute the conversion to its link and record it in your conversion history.
-If not, no conversion will be recorded.
+The cookie Addue places on visitor web browsers to track their activity after clicking on an Addue link has a 30 day lifetime.
+In other words, if they complete a conversion on your target website within 30 days of clicking on a conversion tracking link, Addue will attribute the conversion to that link and record it in your conversion history.
+If no cookie is found, Addue will attempt a fingerprint match.
+Fingerprints also expire after 30 days.

 That wraps it up for this tutorial.
 In a subsequent tutorial we’ll look at how to combine conversion tracking with traffic splitting so as to set up A/B optimization scenarios on your website.